mdefenders/it-works-on-my-machine/README.md

 - Merges must be avoided during pipeline execution.
 - Release tags are applied to GitOps commits rather than merge commits, reducing traceability and making it harder to track actual code changes.
+- Back merge of master to develop/release/hotfix is required to merge GitOps manifests to allow release to master PRs

 > **Real word solution:** Split GitOps and service code into separate repos.